Ethan147/court/design/features.md

     - Browse list of player profiles in the user's area.
     - View detailed profile information, including sports interests, activity level, game stats, etc.
     - Player suggestions prioritized by skill level (relative to the user's) and activity on the app.
+    - Only players in your skill-region will be displayed, in limited quantity

 2. Schedule a Hit:
     - Invite other players to hit and schedule time for it.